Octavius-Dante/Tetra-Proxima/NODE_MicroService/Readme.md

 </br>
 </br>

-This option to run script will be avialable after adding the script command in package.json file
+This option to run script will be available after adding the script command in package.json file
 </br>
 </br>
 <img src="./files/npm1.png" >